velastroll/First-Python-Game/README.md

 - Download de folder 'images' and put it next to the game.py to play correctly.

 For anything, send me a message here or in twitter (@Velastroll).
-(I hope to improve my english in the next apps)
+(I hope to improve my english in the next apps).
 Enjoy & see you soon!